• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

-A one pot simple weeknight Thai Red Curry with Eggplant and Sweet Peppers that comes together in about 30 minutes and is freezer friendly too!
+A one pot simple weeknight Thai Red Curry with Eggplant and Sweet Peppers comes together in about 30 minutes and is freezer friendly.
+It’s made in one pot with zesty prepared red curry paste and coconut milk.
+Make yours with tofu or chickpeas!
 This recipe is vegetarian, vegan and gluten free. [ see VIDEO in recipe card ]

 Overhead shot of Thai Red Curry with Eggplant and Sweet Peppers in a bowl ready to be shared.